ginpei/try-agora/README.md

 Please make sure you share HTTPS one.
 Agora does not work over HTTP protocol.

+## Trouble shooting

+### Errors on load

+> AgoraRTCError NOT_SUPPORTED: enumerateDevices() not supported.

+> AgoraRTCError WEB_SECURITY_RESTRICT: Your context is limited by web security, please try using https protocol or localhost.

+> AgoraRTCError WEB_SECURITY_RESTRICT: Your context is limited by web security, please try using https protocol or localhost.

+→ Run on `localhost`, or on `https://`.

+### Error on join

+> AgoraRTCError INVALID_PARAMS: Invalid token: .
+If you don not use token, set it to null

+> Joining channel failed
+> CAN_NOT_GET_GATEWAY_SERVER: dynamic use static key

+→ Set `token`.
+Document says it's an option, but you need it.

+### Error on publish

+> AgoraRTCError INVALID_OPERATION: Can't publish stream, haven't joined yet!

+→ Invoke `rtc.client.join()`.

+### Error on somebody's leave

+> TypeError: Cannot read property 'remove' of null

+→ Check if the element exists.

+The document describe to delete element which is the result of `document.getElementById(user.uid)`, but I didn't find where the element is created.

 ## More details

 - Agora official: [Start a Voice Call](https://docs.agora.io/en/Voice/start_call_audio_web_ng?platform=Web)